-Edinburgh Bypass closed due to lorry fire
+Lorry fire causes disruption on Edinburgh bypass

 - Published

-Edinburgh City Bypass is closed in both directions due to a lorry fire.
+A lorry fire has caused major disruption on the Edinburgh city bypass.

-Traffic is being directed away from the Calder Junction as firefighters tackle the blaze in a trailer close to a slip road.
+The route was closed in both directions for more than an hour after the fire broke out at about 10:45.

-Police Scotland said the fire broke out at about 10:45 and there were no reports of any injuries.
+Traffic was directed away from the Calder junction as firefighters tackled the blaze in a trailer close to a slip road.

-They said the westbound side of the bypass would remain closed for a considerable amount of time but the eastbound was due to reopen.
+Police Scotland said no-one was hurt but the westbound carriageway was likely to remain closed for some time.

 Related Internet Links